pc8544/Website-Crawler/README.md

 pip install website-crawler-sdk

 ```
-change API_KEY,YOUR_LIMIT,YOUR_URL in the following demo script and run it
+change API_KEY,YOUR_LIMIT,YOUR_URL in the following demo script and run it.
+The objective of this script is to submit a URL to websitecrawler.org, get crawl status, the current URL being processed by websitecrawler in realtime, and retrieve the structured data once the task of crawling the website is finished.

 ```
 import time